IrfanChatha/SMIT_WMA_BATCH-XI_FSD/README.md

 <br>
 <h2>About the Course</h2>

-<p>This course was offered by Saylani Mass IT Training Batch Year 2022-23.
+<p>This course offered by Saylani Mass IT Training Batch Year 2022-23.
 The course focuses on the MERN stack, which is a popular web development technology stack that includes MongoDB, Express, React, and Node.js.</p>

 <p>The course was designed to provide participants with hands-on experience building full-stack web applications using the MERN stack.
 The course covers the basics of each technology in the stack, as well as best practices for developing robust and scalable web applications.</p>